CMPUT412W19Team6/Comp3/README.md

 ## 1. Purpose

-For this competition, we want the robot to follow a pre-defined course and do different vision tasks.
+For this competition, we want the robot to follow a pre-defined course and do different vision and navigation tasks.

 ### The Course Map